peachman05/action-recognition-tutorial/README.md

 Output: 18 action classes

-This project use RGB Difference as input.
+* This project use RGB Difference as input.
 The idea is from this [paper](https://arxiv.org/abs/1705.02953) and this [project](https://github.com/AhmedGamal1496/online-action-recognition#Introduction).
-I use just only LSTM as core of model.
+* This project just use only simple model to solve it.
+I use just only LSTM as core of model and use MobileNetV2 as feature extraction part.
 You can see the detail of architecture in model_ML.py
+* while testing and evaluation, I will random n_sequence frames from each video file.
+So, n_sequence frames is "1 sample". while testing, if we random only 1 sample per 1 video file is not good because the accuracy will be unstable.
+So, we need to random more sample per one file.
+For example in evaluate_model.py, I set 'n_mul_test' to 2.
+It mean I will random 2 sample per one video file.
+You can change n_mul_test to be any value.
+If value is high, the accuracy will be stable but it need more testing time.

 ## Note
-If you want to change any parameter of train.py, evaluate_model.py and webcam.py, you can change it in the header of these files.
+* The hyperparameters of train.py, evaluate_model.py and webcam.py is located in header of file.
+You can adjust it.
+* If you face out of memory problem when you try to evaluate or train, you can decrease n_batch and n_sequence to reduce memory consumption.
+I suggest you should not use n_batch = 1 because the accuracy will be very swing and cannot converge

 ## Reference